pr3ston/Cloud_Engineer_Journal/AWS Cloud Practitioner Cert/AWS Cloud Practitioner Essentials/Migrating to the Cloud.md

 	1. Use your strategy, plan, best practices to migrate and modernize
 	2. AWS Application Migration Service
 	3. AWS Database Migration Service
-	4. AWS DataSync, Transer Family, Snow Fmaily (Data Transfer)
+	4. AWS DataSync, Transfer Family, Snow Family (Data Transfer)

 ## AWS Cloud Adoption Framework (CAF)
 - Framework that brings AWS experience and best practices to companies that are preparing to migrate to cloud